 DDT also received $75,000 from the Hopewell Fund in 2018 for “civil rights, social action, [and] advocacy.”
 The Hopewell Fund is part of a $600 million network of left-wing funding nonprofits managed by Arabella Advisors in Washington, D.C.

 Sarah Longwell is executive director of Defending Democracy Together.
-Longwell is a former senior vice president for Berman and Company, the right-leaning political consultancy that shares office space with DDT; she is now president and CEO of Longwell Partners, a consulting firm she launched in December 2019.
+Longwell is a former senior vice president for Berman and Company, the right-leaning political consultancy that shared office space with DDT; she is now president and CEO of Longwell Partners, a consulting firm she launched in December 2019.
 In February 2019, Longwell wrote an op-ed in the Washington Post in her capacity as DDT executive director in which she wrote: “It was a failure of political imagination that helped put Trump in the Oval Office.
 A primary challenger may need only a little political imagination to begin the process of evicting him.”

 Charles “Charlie” Sykes is president of DDT and a senior fellow at the right-leaning Wisconsin Policy Research Institute.
 Sykes, a self-described “prominent and outspoken critic of Donald Trump,” is also a national advisory board member for the left-wing funding group Democracy Fund; Democracy Fund Voice, a “sister” nonprofit to Democracy Fund, has donated at least $600,000 to DDT.
 Sykes is also a board member for Stand Up Republic, a left-leaning organization funded by Democracy Fund Voice.